garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     It is recommended not to create a query method wherein ID + α is used as condition.
     It can be implemented by creating a logic that compares property value of entity objects fetched by calling findOne method.

-    The reason for not recommending the creation of this query method is that there is a possibility of the entity objects fetched by executing the query getting deleted and unnecessary query getting executed.
+    The reason for not recommending the creation of this query method is that there is a possibility of the entity objects fetched by executing the query getting discarded and unnecessary query getting executed.
     If the ID is known, it is desirable to use findOne method which prevents execution of unnecessary queries.
     This should be consciously implemented especially in case of applications with high performance requirements.